Volstagg: Against Surtur

 The ancient fire demon Surtur uses the grudges the Vanaheim have against Asgard to inflame a war that affects the nine-realms.
 When Volstagg thinks Loki is part of it, a suggestion to imprison the trickster leads Thor to battle the Warriors Three.
 The All-Mother's connection to the Vanaheim causes them to lose their rulership of Asgard and Volstagg becomes the new ruler.
 He leads a war through much of the nine realms.
 He tries to give a pardon to the All-Mother but they refuse, saying the people's trust do not match Volstagg's.
 Later, Surtur's forces are defeated thanks to Loki and Volstagg steps down to rule only over his family once again.

 Later, the focus of Journey Into Mystery changes from Loki to Sif.
 The Surtur war is shown to have almost taken Volstagg's son Arnor when Asgardia's library burns.
 Sif saves him.
-Later, Volstagg's pacifist daughter is struck by the broken sword of Fandral the Dashing thrown by an angry Sif.
+Later, Volstagg's pacifist daughter is struck by the broken sword of Fandral thrown by an angry Sif.

 The various lands in the nine realms reorganize themselves with the Congress of Worlds.
 Volstagg becomes Asgard's senator to this grouping.

 When Thor becomes unable to move his hammer from the moon, he encourages Volstagg (and others) to lift it.
 Volstagg tries and is unable to.

 One of Volstagg's many duties in the new political landscape of Asgard is supervising Jane Foster, as she needs a companion on her chemotherapy visits.

 Becoming War Thor

 As tensions among the Nine Realms escalate due to the return of Cul and the shifting alliances of the Elves, Volstagg, stricken with grief and rage after he witnessed the deaths of several children in a confrontation with Surtur's fire-demons, travels to the remains of ancient Asgard where he claims the discarded hammer of the deceased Ultimate Thor.
-This transforms him into the "War Thor."
+This transforms him into the "War Thor".
 Driven by the power of this hammer, Volstagg mounted an assault on Muspelheim, but when he began to threaten children, Jane Foster confronted her old friend to convince him to stand down, although it took Odinson to make Volstagg realize that his actions were only provoking further conflict rather than ending it.